1999tanveer/ETL/README.md

 License This project is licensed under the MIT License.

-Acknowledgments The Utelly API, Rapid API, and Unogs API for providing access to movie and TV show data.
-Pandas, an open-source data manipulation library for Python.
-PostgreSQL, a powerful open-source relational database management system.
-Feel free to update the README file with additional information or sections based on your project's specific needs.
+Acknowledgments Rapid API, Alpha Vantage API, Supabase and Grafana for providing access to data, platform and softwares.